missyrestless/PrivacyScreen/README.md

 Rez a Truth &amp; Beauty Privacy Shield and position it where you want.

 Rez as many shields as you need, they can all be controlled using the gestures described below, a dialog menu, or via local chat commands.

+## Manage with Dialog Menu

+The Truth &amp; Beauty Privacy Shields can be managed using a dialog menu.
+To bring up the menu, long press the shield.

+The dialog menu provides a status indicator for all Truth &amp; Beauty Privacy Shields in the region and can be used to:

+- Raise / Lower Shields
+- Set to 1-sided shield (default) or 2-sided shield
+- Apply changes to a single shield or all shields in the region owned by the same owner
+- Enable/Disable Flashing when shields are activated
+- Enable/Disable Touch to activate/deactivate shields
+- Set shields to phantom or solid when active
+- Resize shields to standard formats
+- Retexture each shield with textures in the Shield inventory
+  - New textures can be added, simply drag and drop into the shield Contents tab
+  - Best if new textures are in 2:1 aspect ration, width twice the height
+  - Keep texture names short, less than 11 characters, e.g. `MyFavorite`
+- Set each shield to access by owner only or members of the shield's group
+  - If group access is enabled, group members can manage shields via the dialog menu only
+  - Owner can always manage via dialog menu or chat commands and gestures
+  - Group members cannot enable or disable group access, only owner can

+The Truth &amp; Beauty Privacy Shields store settings in prim K/V storage.
+No editing notecards, all preferences and settings are automatically saved in the prim K/V store.

 ## Manage with Gestures